Party Bus Rentals in Reno

 Common Reno Party Bus and Charter Bus Amenities

 Amenities vary by vehicle, so you can match the onboard experience to your event.
-Party buses in the network come with full-length bars, wraparound perimeter seating, color-changing LED lighting, flat-panel TVs, and Bluetooth sound systems — everything your crew needs to keep the energy up between casino stops.
-Minibuses bring powerful climate control, plush reclining seats, and overhead storage, which makes them the smart pick for wedding guest shuttles and corporate groups.
+Explore party bus options may include full-length bars, wraparound perimeter seating, color-changing LED lighting, flat-panel TVs, and Bluetooth sound systems for the ride between casino stops.
+Minibus options may include climate control, reclining seats, and overhead storage for wedding guest shuttles and corporate groups.

-Full-size charter buses add undercarriage luggage bays and onboard restrooms, which matters on a two-plus-hour run to Burning Man or a multi-resort ski day at Tahoe.
+Full-size charter bus options may include undercarriage luggage bays and onboard restrooms, which can be useful on a two-plus-hour run to Burning Man or a multi-resort ski day at Tahoe.
 Browse vehicle options and compare amenities side by side using the quote tool on this page.

 Air-conditioning